dvdvideo1234/TrackAssemblyTool/readme.md

 ## General FAQ:

+#### Donations
+I am supporting this tool in my free time mostly and it was quite a ride since I already first created it.
+But since my lack of time for playing gmod has been drastically increased some people asked me if I accept donations, here is [the link to my PayPal](https://www.paypal.me/DeyanVasilev).

 #### How can I install this?
 You can subscribe to it in the workshop [here](http://steamcommunity.com/sharedfiles/filedetails/?id=287012681) or download the latest stable release from [here](https://github.com/dvdvideo1234/TrackAssemblyTool/releases).